OMR-Research/MeasureDetector/MeasureDetector/demo/README.md

 # Running Inference as a Service
-The second way to run inference for this project is by firing up an inference server that exposes a REST API for easy consumption.
+The second way to run inference is by firing up an inference server that exposes a REST API for easy consumption.

-Then you can directly start the [server script](inference_server.py) with `hug -p=8080 -f=inference_server.py` (see [run_server.bat](run_server.bat)) or create and run a docker container with the following steps:
+To do so, start the [server script](inference_server.py) with `hug -p=8080 -f=inference_server.py` (see also [run_server.bat](run_server.bat)) or create and run a docker container with the following steps:

 ```bash
 # Build the image with the latest model